echeran/smile-of-murugan/webbook/chapter20.md

 # The "New Poetry"

-The term New Poetry is used here in a limited and technical sense of the Tamil expression putuk kavitai or *putiyak* kavitai, i.e. for the works of a particular group of "new poets" who made their appearance approximately after 1958-59, and whose poems were collectively published for the first time in October 1962 in a slender yet path-breaking volume entitled *Putukkuralkaļ* "New Voices".
+The term New Poetry is used here in a limited and technical sense of the Tamil expression *putuk kavitai* or *putiyak kavitai*, i.e. for the works of a particular group of "new poets" who made their appearance approximately after 1958-59, and whose poems were collectively published for the first time in October 1962 in a slender yet path-breaking volume entitled *Putukkuralkaḷ* "New Voices".
 It is therefore not used for post-Bharati Tamil poetry, not even for post-Bharatidasan Tamil poetry.
 I do not deal in this chapter with such influential modern poets as S. D. S. Yogi, not even with some